tzeng7/Clueless/documentation/ui_breakdown.md

 use `pygame.draw` and `pygame.Surface.blit` to draw directly onto the Surface. `pygame_gui` uses a UIManager to manage all `pygame_gui.UIElement`s, and the UIManager draws them all onto the Surface.

-## View
+## UI Framework

-- describe what a View is composed of, functionality (managing lists of elements, abstracting away pygame vs. pygame_gui elements and differences in adding/removing those different elements)
+To manage `pygame` and `pygame_gui` elements, we introduce two types of classes: Views and Elements.

-- dispatches I/O events back to corresponding Elements so that Elements can call their delegate methods
+A View is composed of multiple elements and takes up the entire screen.
+The view is responsible for drawing those elements onto its `pygame.Surface` screen, adding and removing elements, and dispatching pygame events to its elements.

 ## Elements
 - Class hierarchy for Element (pygame) and ManagedElement (pygame_gui)